jackcooper04/portablemc_npm/README.md

 - Quilt
 - LegacyFabric

 > Currently there is no check to ensure that the version selected supports the loader.
-This will be addressed in a future loader.
+This will be addressed in a future version.

 ## installOnly
 Setting this to true will stop the launch of the game and only install it.